daniel-toman/homebrew-exfat/README.md

    0:     FDisk_partition_scheme                        *29.2 Gi    disk3
    1:               Windows_NTFS                         29.2 Gi    disk3s1
 ```
 1. Create a folder to serve as a mount point for this drive.
-For example a folder called "exfat" in your Home folder: `mkdir ~/exfat` (this only needs to be done once.)
+For example a folder called "exfat" in your Home folder: `mkdir ~/exfat` (This only needs to be done once.)
 1. To mount the ExFAT partition into this folder, run `mount.exfat /dev/disk3s1 ~/exfat` (Note: you must refer to your specific ExFAT partition (ie **/dev/disk3s1**), just **/dev/disk3** will not work.)
-1. If all is working, that mount point (ie *~/exfat*) will become an alias to the drive, and it will appear as a network drive "OSXFUSE Volume 0" on the Desktop and under **Go > Computer** in Finder.
+1. If all is working, that mount point (ie *~/exfat*) will become an alias to the drive, and it will appear as a network drive "OSXFUSE Volume 0" on the Desktop, and under **Go > Computer** in Finder.
 1. To eject or unmount the drive, use the **umount** command, ie: `umount ~/exfat` The FUSE drive can't be ejected from the Finder.

 After initial setup, whenever you connect an ExFAT drive you'll just enter `mount.exfat /dev/disk3s1 ~/exfat` to mount the drive, and when you want to eject it later, enter `umount ~/exfat`.
 (Where /dev/disk3s1 is the name of your particular ExFAT drive's partition.)